 All successful birthday parties—and all successful parties in general—require advanced planning.
-When planning a birthday party, there are a few different elements to consider so let’s break it down into two types of birthday parties: children and adult.
+When planning a birthday party, there are a few different elements to consider so let’s break it down into two types of birthday parties: children and adults.

 Children’s Birthday Parties

 When children reach a certain age, they become well aware of when their birthday is, even though their concept of actual time may not be that accurate.
 It doesn’t take long before they associate a birthday with a party, cake, candles, decorations, and presents!
 Fun and games for all can often leave the host frazzled and exhausted.
 To minimize the stress level when planning a children’s birthday party, follow these tips:

 - Limit the number of children: The rule of thumb is to match the number of guests with the age of the birthday child.
 For example, invite four children for a four-year-old’s birthday party.
-While that may not be reasonable in circumstances of a large family, in general, it is better to invite fewer children to a children’s birthday party.
+While that may not be reasonable in the circumstances of a large family, in general, it is better to invite fewer children to a children’s birthday party.
 It doesn’t take long for a well-planned party to spiral out of control when too many children, excited for the party and fueled on sugary cake, take over.
 Games become hard to control and the birthday child is often overwhelmed.
 If you do need to invite a large number of children for whatever reason, then have additional help.
 Having extra bodies, whether that is paid staff or a few friends and relatives, in charge of keeping the children entertained can be a lifesaver.